rafaelppereira/interno-nike-store-ecommerce/README.md

 <h1 align="center">Nike Store Ecommerce</h1>

-<p align="center">The Temporizer is for you to practice the pomodoro methodology, both for work and for studying</p>
+<p align="center">🩳 I created this project for the development of an ecommerce, it was focused on a tennis store</p>

 <p align="center">To start the project just run the commands below</p>